Hugh Blessing-Boe

-Blessing Boe came from Vanuatu.
+He comes from the island of Maewo in Vanuatu.
+His father Walter Boesel is from Navenvene village in Central Maewo and his mother Elenor Boesel is from Talise village also in Central Maewo and she is partly of European decent.

 He was Principal of the Bishop Patteson Theological College from 1986 to 1995; He was consecrated bishop on 29 June 2000 and served as Bishop of Vanuatu until his retirement in June 2006.
-He had degrees from the Universities of Birmingham and Auckland.
+He has degrees from the Universities of Birmingham and Auckland.